 There’s no doubt that learning to drive takes time.
-It ain’t easy mastering all of those new skills and there are a few official hoops you have to jump through before the DVSA will grant you a driving licence.
+It ain’t easy mastering all those new skills and there are a few official hoops you need to jump through before the DVSA will grant you a driving licence.
 On top of all that, many learners find that the only practical test appointments they have access to are months in the future.
-Queue even more waiting.
+Even more waiting...

 Does it really have to be this way?
-As far as PassMeFast is concerned, no!
+Not if you’re a PassMeFast customer, no!
 While we can’t guarantee that you’ll be a fast learner, we can let you in on a neat little trick that often bags you a test date weeks in advance of the ones you can find yourself.

 In the spirit of speeding things up, let’s get straight into it!